huggingface/blog/aws-marketplace.md

 ![Connect Account](assets/158_aws_marketplace/04_connect.jpg "Connect Account")

-After clicking submit you will be redirected to the Billings settings of your Hugging Face Account, where you should see the current state of your subscription, which should be `subscribe-pending`.
+After clicking "Submit", you will be redirected to the Billings settings of the Hugging Face organization, where you can see the current state of your subscription, which should be `subscribe-pending`.

 ![Subscription Pending](assets/158_aws_marketplace/05_pending.jpg "Subscription Pending")